Information access representations and social capital in networks: Discussion and Conclusion

-Throughout this paper we used the information cascade model for information flow through the network.
-One remaining question is thus, do these results hold under different models for information flow?
-For example, considering information access on Twitter it may be more appropriate to consider the probability that a user sees information from another user in their Twitter feed; this probability is likely very different from that calculated by the information cascade model.
+In this paper, we introduced a representation of individuals in a network based on their information access, creating a mathematical representation of social capital in a network.
+Given this social capital representation, we introduced a technique to cluster individuals based on network privilege, as indicated by information access.
+We provided both social theory and mathematical formal insights into what the underlying representation captures, showed that calculating this representation is \#P-hard, and provided practical heuristics for its calculation on large graphs.
+Using real-world data, we validated the encoding of social capital information in the introduced information access representations, demonstrating that clustering on this representation effectively separates individuals based on external measures of information access.
+We showed experimentally that these clusterings are different than existing community-based, role detection, and core-periphery methods.

-Finally, while we chose these information access measures to be purposefully \emph{external} to the network, given that the information access clustering was able to create clusters that distinguish these measures using only information encoded in the network, these measures are not truly external.
-This brings up an interesting question of causality -- did the network structure impact these ``external" measures or did the measures impact the structure of the network?
-We leave this interesting, potentially domain-specific, question to future work.
+While we chose these information access measures to be purposefully \emph{external} to the network, given that the information access clustering was able to create clusters that distinguish these measures using only information encoded in the network, these measures are not truly external.
+This brings up an interesting question of causality -- did the network structure impact these ``external" measures or did the measures of social capital impact the structure of the network?
+We leave this interesting, potentially domain-specific, question for future work.